Shimingyi/MotioNet/README.md

 #### Training Data

 There are two datasets in full pipeline, one is [Human3.6m](http://vision.imar.ro/human3.6m/description.php) and another one is [CMU Motion Capture](https://sites.google.com/a/cgspeed.com/cgspeed/motion-capture/cmu-bvh-conversion) data.
-The h36m data is necessary for both traning and testing, so prepare it firstly.
+The h36m data is necessary for both training and testing, so prepare it firstly.

 For h36m, you can follow [h36m-fetch](https://github.com/anibali/h36m-fetch) to download original files, once you get extracted files, you can run our python script to convert it to a numpy matrix: